 The following provides some detail about our recruitment and selection process:

-The Position Description lists the core duties of the position, any pre-requisites such as qualifications or licenses, and the key selection criteria.
-The selection criteria consist of the critical skills, knowledge, behaviours and attributes considered necessary for the job.
+The Position Description lists the core duties of the position, any pre-requisites such as qualifications or licenses, and the key knowledge and skills required for the role.
+A link to the Position Description can be found at the bottom of each advertisement.

 Advertising the position to attract a range of applicants

-We advertise internally and on many occasions, externally, to attract a suitable pool of candidates.
-Our external advertisements can appear in local papers, major daily newspapers, our website, specialist recruitment websites, and occasionally via specialist recruitment consultants.
-We ask you to apply in writing, addressing the selection criteria and demonstrating your relevant skills.
+We advertise internally and externally, to attract a suitable pool of candidates.
+Our external advertisements can appear in local papers, our website, Seek, LinkedIn, specialist recruitment websites, and occasionally via recruitment consultants.
+We ask you to apply in writing through our website, addressing the key selection criteria and demonstrating your relevant skills.
+Applicants who fail to address the key selection criteria are unlikely to be shortlisted.

-We short-list applicants by assessing your written application against the key selection criteria, and selecting the highest ranked candidates for the next stage.
+We shortlist applicants by assessing the written response to the key selection criteria, cover letter and resume against the role specific requirements.
+The highest ranked candidates are shortlisted for the next stage.

 Selection panel and Interviews